 Government grant is recognized when there is reasonable assurance that the Company will comply with the conditions attach to it and the grant will be received.
 Government grant for the purpose of giving immediate financial support to the Company with no future related costs or obligation is recognized in the Company's combined and consolidated statements of comprehensive income (loss) when the grant becomes receivable.
-The government grants with certain operating conditions are recorded as liabilities when received and will be recorded as government grant when the conditions are met.
-RMB1,395, RMB903 and RMB5,997 of government grants were recognized for the years ended December 31, 2018, 2019 and 2020, respectively.
+The government grants with certain operating conditions are recorded as liabilities when received and will be recorded as government grants when the conditions are met.
+RMB903, RMB5,997 and RMB765 of government grants were recognized for the years ended December 31, 2019, 2020 and 2021, respectively.